intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

   [http:/api.endpoints.sundaya.cloud.goog/devices/{**device-identifier**}/datasets/{**device-dataset**}](http:/api.endpoints.sundaya.cloud.goog/devices/BBC-PR1202-999/datasets/MPPT-SNMP)

-- This route provides a dedicated endpoint for each **end device** to stream data.
+- This route provides a dedicated endpoint for each end **device** to stream its data.

 - Body payload data for devices or datasets which do not match those specified in the path (based on the *href* attribute of the data payload) will be ignored.